top of page

 Is art therapy funded by the NDIS?

-Sessions run for 50 minutes and may include a range of different components depending on what you are after.
+Sessions run for 50 minutes and include a range of different components depending on the needs of the individual.
 The session will start with a general check-in to see where you are at.
-From here the session could either focus primarily on talk therapy, art making, or a combination of both.
+From here the session could focus on talk therapy, art making, or a combination of both.
 Art that is created during our session will often be spoken about together unless otherwise stated by you.

 What is art therapy and who is it for?